 Red velvet cake, red strawberry soda, and red punch always made appearances.
-For a long time, relatives told young ones that the red symbolized the blood of the millions of slaves who had suffered and died.
-But the red foods and drinks may have had a longer history that began on the continent these slaves were taken from.
+For a long time, relatives told young ones that the red symbolized the blood of the millions of enslaved people who had suffered and died.
+But the red foods and drinks may have had a longer history that began on the continent these people were taken from.

 Juneteenth celebrations originated in Texas.
-On June 19, 1865, Union General Gordon Granger issued an order declaring: “The people of Texas are informed that, in accordance with a proclamation from the Executive of the United States, all slaves are free…” This was two-and-a-half years after President Lincoln decreed the Emancipation Proclamation, which declared slaves in rebel states were free, but was only practical to slaves close to Union territory.
+On June 19, 1865, Union General Gordon Granger issued an order declaring: “The people of Texas are informed that, in accordance with a proclamation from the Executive of the United States, all slaves are free…” This was two-and-a-half years after President Lincoln decreed the Emancipation Proclamation, which declared enslaved people in rebel states were free, but was only practical to those close to Union territory.

-For a long time, slaves in Texas did not know they were free, and even after they knew, they faced lynchings, rape, and other continued acts of slavery.
+For a long time, formerly enslaved people in Texas did not know they were free, and even after they knew, they faced lynchings, rape, and other continued acts of forced labor.
 But that didn’t stop freed people from celebrating the June 19 announcement, in opposition to the systems of white oppression.
-This holiday became known initially as Manumission Day, named after the act of an owner freeing their slaves, but later the month June and the number 19 became mixed into what’s known now as Juneteenth.
+This holiday became known initially as Manumission Day, named after the act of an owner freeing their captives, but later the month June and the number 19 became mixed into what’s known now as Juneteenth.

 Twitty goes on to write, “enslavement narratives from Texas recall an African ancestor being lured using red flannel cloth, and many of the charms and power objects used to manipulate invisible forces required a red handkerchief.”